Are your legs shaking after sex? This is why it happens—and what to do about it

 Similarly, eating more potassium-rich foods, such as bananas, can help to combat shaking.
 As with water, potassium-rich foods can help to ease muscle contraction, therefore slowing down the shaking.

-But remember that that leg shaking after an orgasm, or sex in general, is a very regular occurrence for lots of people, and is a very natural effect of sex for many people.
+But remember that that leg shaking after an orgasm, or sex in general, is a very regular occurrence for lots of people.
 So if it doesn't bother you much, and doesn't last too long, there's absolutely no need to be worried, or to change your behaviors.